Supervisor Training: Learning to Lead

 - Handle difficult employees and address performance issues

-Experienced managers will also benefit from insights into new management practices that have emerged to address the impacts of technology, Gen Y and globalization.
+Both new and experienced managers will benefit from insights into current management practices that have emerged to address the impacts of technology, Gen Y and globalization.

 Our presenters are skilled facilitators who consistently receive high ratings from attendees.
 They lead fast-paced sessions - a combination of lecture, individual and group activity.